 Don’t Cover the Stroller with Blankets

-Evidence Type | What It Shows |
+| Evidence Type | What It Shows |

-Expert Advice | Pediatric sources caution that blankets over strollers limit airflow and can increase heat, raising overheating risk.
+| Expert Advice | Pediatric sources caution that blankets over strollers limit airflow and can increase heat, raising overheating risk.
 Loma Linda University Health |

-Prevention | Use built-in canopies or breathable sunshades; keep air moving and seek shade.
+| Prevention | Use built-in canopies or breathable sunshades; keep air moving and seek shade.
 AAP/HealthyChildren |

-Health Concerns | Overheating and poor airflow can affect a baby’s breathing and temperature regulation.
+| Health Concerns | Overheating and poor airflow can affect a baby’s breathing and temperature regulation.
 CDC Heat Health |

 Try a Stroller Fan for Better Airflow

-Here’s why stroller fans are amazing:
+Why stroller fans are worth it:

-“Parents often miss the backs of hands and feet—shade and clothing help, and add sunscreen on exposed skin as appropriate.” — AAP/HealthyChildren
+“Parents often miss the backs of hands and feet.
+Shade and clothing help, and add sunscreen on exposed skin as appropriate.” — AAP/HealthyChildren

 How To Keep Your Baby Hydrated in the Sun